kalviumcommunity/k-fswd/README.md

 ## Steps 📝

-0. **Select a Suitable API**: Choose a simple API for this exercise.
-This could be any free, public API like JSONPlaceholder.
+0. **Select a Suitable API**: Please navigate to the settings icon located in the navigation sidebar.
+Within the settings, you will find a `URL` indicating where the server is currently running.
+The `URL` should end with `.codedamn.app`.

 1. **Create a Front-End Function**: In your front-end application, write a function to call the Delete API.
 This will be in a React component.